davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

 Finally, CircleCI itself must be configured to talk to the Dev Hub using the private key.
 We'll do this using CircleCI Environment Variables, which are stored securely and aren't part of the repository.
 Follow these steps to complete the CircleCI setup:

-1. Add your project to CircleCI after authenticating with GitHub.
+1. Add your project to CircleCI after authenticating with GitHub (Projects->Add Project).
 2. In the Settings for your project in CircleCI, choose Environment Variables.
 3. Add the following environment variables:
     - CONSUMERKEY, with the consumer key from your Connected App in Salesforce.